Low Profile Mattress

 - A thinner mattress is easier to pack and move.
 You can fold them up.

-- Your short and don’t want to have to use a ladder to get into bed.
+- Your short and don’t want to have to use a ladder to get into your bed.

 - Your health makes it difficult to get up onto a thick mattress.
 Lower profile mattresses can be ideal for the elderly or those who cannot get in/out of bed easily.

 - For safety reasons.
-A child can’t easily get on/off the bed and may fall if they roll off the bed in their sleep.
+A child can’t easily get on/off the bed and may fall if they roll off the bed in their sleep on a mattress and frame that are near the ground.

 - Ideal for an RV or similar tight space.